EeshaKulkarni77/Insurance-Risk-Prediction/README.md

 ## How to Run

-1. Clone the repository: git clone 'https://github.com/EeshaKulkarni77/Insurance-Risk-Prediction-System.git'
+1. Clone the repository: `git clone https://github.com/EeshaKulkarni77/Insurance-Risk-Prediction-System.git`

-2. Open the notebook: 'Insurance_Risk_Prediction_Code.ipynb'
+2. Open the notebook: `Insurance_Risk_Prediction_Code.ipynb`

 3. Run all cells